SalmaZakariia/Blog/index.md

 * Classifier can be updated online at very little cost as new instances with known classes are presented.
 * Few parameters to tune: distance metric and k.
 ## Thoracic Surgery by Machine Learning:
+### Data Pre-proccessing:
+By applying t-test , we selected the most effective features on Risk 1 Year feature.
+We selected the the features that has p-value less than 0.05 .
+We won’t do any data imputation in our statistical model because our dataset is complete and doesn’t have any missing values in them.
 ### Importing Libraries ana Dataset in R:
 ![](libdataset.PNG)
 ### Encoding Features: